Alinto/sogo/README.md

 Please refer to the [FAQ](https://sogo.nu/support.html#/faq) for [compilation instructions](https://sogo.nu/support/faq/how-do-i-compile-sogo.html).

+## Dev Container

+A dev container is available to use, read more there [read more there](.devcontainer/readme.md)

 ## Translations

 SOGo and its associated components are available in various languages.
 The following list describes the official translations alongside their maintainers: